Skip to main content

 Cody Rhodes vs. Randy Orton

-- Everything in the Cody Rhodes vs. Randy Orton build and match was actually fine - but the entire thing already disconnected me emotionally once Pat McAfee was involved, and Jelly Roll, and the consistent "business" chat, and of course, all of it not making any sense.
+- Everything in the Cody Rhodes vs. Randy Orton match was actually fine - but the entire thing already disconnected me emotionally once Pat McAfee was involved, and Jelly Roll, and the consistent "save the business" chat.
+Most importantly, all of it does not make any sense.

 - Genuinely, I didn't care.
-Cody getting punted after the match felt, well, weird.
+Cody getting punted after the match felt, well, weird as well.
+The Cody/Orton storyline was organically built over twenty years.
+Just let that ride.

-It also felt like the creative thought we, as the audience, wanted to see Pat McAfee get his ass kicked.
-Maybe some did.
+It also felt like the creative team thought that we, as the audience, wanted to see Pat McAfee get his ass kicked.
+Maybe a few did.
 I just wanted him gone.
 Ditto for Jelly Roll.

 - Did we just see Wrestlemania end on a downer, with a...continuing (??) storyline.